XiangchunChen/Movie/model/README.md

 export DATA_PATH=/path/to/your/dataset
 ```

-3. traint your model & predict one
+2. traint your model & predict one

 ```shell
 python3 dnmf.py
 ```

-and you will see
+and you will see the below output.

 ```
 User#1 would give *4.4 to the Movie#10
 ```

-see you model in `dnmf_model_final.h5`
+see you serialized model at `./dnmf_model_final.h5`